Guava cocktails on a tray with fresh citrus fruit in the background.

 My husband said the location isn’t actually White Plains – it’s more like Elmsford, but their website (and Google Maps) say White Plains.
 So I’m leaving it at that.

-This isn’t the first restaurant copycat cocktail recipe that me and my husband have worked on.
-This Watermelon Sugar High Tequila Cocktail is another fantastic choice.
+This isn't the first restaurant copycat cocktail recipe that me and my husband have worked on.
+This Watermelon Sugar High Tequila Cocktail and these Passionfruit Margaritas are also fantastic choices.

 Jump To: